-VCE VET Music provides students with knowledge, skills, qualifications and experiences that will enhance their employment prospects in the music and related industries.
-It provides students with:
+VCE VET Music provides students with knowledge, skills, qualifications and experiences that will enhance their employment prospects in the music and other creative arts related industries.
+Upon successful completion of the assessment requirements, it provides students with:

 - A Year 12 study score towards their ATAR - A nationally recognised Certificate III in Music.
 This will be obtained if the student satisfactorily meets all requirements.